Altes Schloss (Oberzaunsbach)

-The burgstall of the Altes Schloss ("Old Castle", Burgstall Altes Schloss) is the site of a, now levelled, mediaeval castle on the hillside of the Zaunsbacher Berg above the valley of the Trubach.
+The burgstall of the Altes Schloss ("Old Castle", Burgstall Altes Schloss) is the site of a, now levelled, medieval castle on the hillside of the Zaunsbacher Berg above the valley of the Trubach.
 It lies around 1,000 metres south-shouteast of the village of Oberzaunsbach in the Upper Franconian municipality of Pretzfeld in the south German state of Bavaria.

 No historical or archaeological information exists about this castle.
-It has been roughly dated to the mediaeval period.
+It has been roughly dated to the medieval period.
 All that has survived of the castle is a neck ditch which is probably largely natural.
 The site is listed as heritage site number D-4-6233-0072: Mittelalterlicher Burgstall.